lexingxie/cmLab/content/people.md

   - "cm"
 ---

+Our work is done by a diverse group of researchers with different research background, technical skills, and cultural perspectives.

 <!--more-->

 #### Researchers

-list of researchers, with a picture, link, and very brief profile

 <table>